forestgrape/coronavirus/2_biological/virion_viability.md

   > [Extern decay factors](#external-decay-factors) Influences from the environment are called external decay factors (e.g. UV light, biochemicals)

-Some decay mechanisms occur just in the presence of an decay-inducing extern factor:
-> ##### Extern Induced Decay
-> Extern induced/extrinsic decay is induced by external factors such as UV light or chemicals.
-Thus this decay mechanisms only occur if the factors are present.

-Some decay mechanisms depend only on the internal state and no extern factor is necessary.

-> ##### Self Decay
-> The intrinsic/self decay depends only on the [internal state](#internal-state) of the virion and not on external factors.
-Temperature is both an internal state and extern factor i.e. the extern temperature yields the internal temperature.

-Self decay occurs always.
-In the presence of extern decay inducing factors, the self decay is much slower so just the decay caused by extern factors has to be taken into account.

-## Important Decay Factors

 ### Radiation

 #### UV Light
 [in work]

-The UV part induces RNA changes => RNA decay
+##### UV Light Decay Mechanism
+UV light is absorbed by DNA/RNA the resulting excited state can result in changes of the molecule bindings => [RNA decay](#rna-decay-by-uv-light)

 #### Visible Light
-No active destruction but some spectra enhance the self decay by increasing the vibration of the RNA backbone [to check and cite].
+No active destruction but some spectra enhance the [self decay](#self-decay-rates) by increasing the vibrations of the RNA backbone [to check and cite].

-### Biochemicals
+### Chemicals and Biochemicals
 [in work]
-Extern biochemicals act on the spike or the envelope.
-Biochemicals entering the virion can act on intern or extern structures.
+Extern biochemicals act on the spike and the envelope.
+Biochemicals entering the virion can act on intern or extern components.

-#### Disinfectants and Detergents
+#### Disinfectants
-* __Soap__ destroys the lipid envelope.
-* __Disinfectants__ Alcohol, iodine, ...
-Usually very fast inactivation since disinfectants are chosen/constructed to neutralize life forms.
+Disinfectants such as alcohol, iodine, hydrogen-peroxide... usually induce very fast inactivation since disinfectants are chosen/constructed/evolved to reduce the viability of life forms.

+* Some react with the proteins, some destroy the RNA and some the lipid envelope.
+* Some enter the virions and some act on the envelope and the spikes.

+#### Surfactants
+Disintegrate the envelope which can directly destroy virions or make them more susceptible to other [chemicals](#chemicals-and-biochemicals).

+##### Soap and Detergents
+Soap and detergents mostly destroy the lipid envelope [to check and cite].

-#### Immune System Biochemicals
+#### Immune System Substances
+The immune system targets both virions and viruses in the metabolic phase.
+Here only immune system substances targeting virions are considered.

-##### Localized Biochemicals by the Immune System
+##### Localized Immune System Substances
 These substances are only present in specialized locations (e.g. stomach acid in the stomach, hydrogen peroxide in special cell compartments) and are toxic.
 These biochemicals usually reduce the viability fast.
+Examples:
-* __Hydrogen Peroxide__: Denatures Proteins, RNA.
+* _Hydrogen Peroxide_: Denatures Proteins, RNA; -> [Disinfectants](#disinfectants).
-* __Stomach Acid__

-##### On Demand Biochemicals
-Often produced on demand and usually with selective targeting.
-* __Neutralizing antibodies__ bind to the spike proteins
+* _Stomach Acid_: Fast disintegration of coronaviruses. -> [ph-Values](#ph-values).
+* _Digestive enzymes_ from other organisms e.g. bacteria in water (sea, oceans, rivers). -> [Surfactants](#surfactants).

-##### Physiological Immune System Biochemicals
+##### Secreted Immune System Biochemicals
 These substances are present in body fluids even without infection.
 Substances are not or very low toxic to the producing form of life but target microbes quite broadly.
 The toxicity towards coronaviruses usually is concentration dependent and often rather low.
+Examples:
-* __Lysozyme__ destroys the lipid envelope.
+* _Lysozyme_ destroys the lipid envelope.

+##### Systemic Immune System Substances
+These are substances in the blood so they should *not* be cytotoxic and usually are produced on demand and have selective targeting.
+Examples:
+* _Neutralizing antibodies_ bind to the spike proteins and render them unusable.

-#### Physiological Biochemicals
+#### Physiological Substances
-* __Proteins__  can interact with the spike protein and induce conformation changes whereby the spikes loose the ability to induce cell fusion (no enzymatic functions regarding virions is required).
+* _Proteins_  can interact with the spike protein and induce conformation changes whereby the spikes loose the ability to induce cell fusion (no enzymatic functions regarding virions is required).
 Proteins also can have a protective effect.
-* __Digestive enzymes__ from other organisms e.g. bacteria in water (sea, oceans, rivers) or in the alimentary tract disintegrate the envelope.

 #### Salts
+[in work]
-Salts can reduce or enhance the decay depending on the situation.
-Effect the [osmotic pressure](#osmotic-pressure).
+* Salts can reduce or enhance the decay depending on the situation.
+* Change the [osmotic pressure](#osmotic-pressure) in the environment.

 #### PH Values
 [in work]
-pH value alters the state of biochemicals and the virions.
-These effects alters the decay rates (e.g. shown in [Laude](#summary-laude)).
+pH values alter the state of biochemicals and the virions.
+These effects in turn change the decay rates (e.g. shown in [Laude](#summary-laude)).

-### Environment Related

-#### Evaporation and Condensation
-Evaporation and condensation affect amount of water in samples.
-Which has the effects:
-* the [concentration](#concentration-changes) of chemical and biological substances is increased at evaporation respectively decreased at condensation.
-* In the air the changed size affects the movement of the particles (described in [Objects Moving in the Air](../5_epidemiological/transmission.md#objects-moving-in-the-air) on the Transmission page)
-  * tendency to fall down at condensation
-  * tendency to fly at evaporation

-* How the particles sizes changes upon exposure to different humidities is described and measured by [Morris et al](#summary-morris).
-* More general notes on the fate of particles in the air are illustrative paper by [Yang and Marr](../5_epidemiological/transmission.md#yang).

-#### Concentration Changes
+### Concentration Changes
 Concentration changes of [biochemicals](#biochemicals) in the environment (which can e.g. result from condensation or evaporation).

-##### Concentration Increase
+#### Concentration Increase
 Biochemicals can cause increased decay of the spike proteins or the lipid envelope and at low levels of Increased concentration increases the decay through [biochemicals](#decay-by-biochemicals) if the decay is concentration dependent.
 E.g. in experiment simulating exhaled respiratory droplets, the fastest decay is observed just before the droplets dry out (which is around a relative humidity of 30 to 40%).
 Virions decay fastest since the concentration of the chemicals is highest then (Section [Decay in ambient Air](#decay-rates-in-ambient-air-at-different-humidities)).

-##### Concentration Decrease
+#### Concentration Decrease
 Very low concentrations of minerals and proteins ( distilled water or in condensation situations) result in an increased decay rate.
 Possible effects of a low levels of biochemicals in the water:
 - [Osmotic Pressure](#osmotic-pressure)
 - Influence the [internal state](#internal-states) due to osmosis more water inside virions, which possibly increases the [RNA self decay](#rna-self-decay) by increasing the degrees of freedom the RNA has to move.

-#### Osmotic Pressure
+### Osmotic Pressure
 [to check/confirm, explorative section]
 Different concentrations on the two sides of a semipermeable membrane induce osmotic forces on the membrane, especially since virions don't have ion pumps.